alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/overview.rst

             ESP_LOGW("ESP-NOW", "Data was sent.");
     }

+The onDataReceived() and onDataSent() are two call-bacl functions that get evoked on each corresponding event.

 The rc_send_data_task() function runs every 0.1 second to transmit the data to the receiver.

 .. code-block:: c